-This article is the continuation of Csound check in which we introduced the creation of Csound parameters monitored by performance controls.
-Musical phrases were made of simple notes translated to Csound events in a straightforward manner.
-We are now considering the creation of Csound scores based on sound-objects containing Csound instructions — which may be called “Csound objects”.
+This article is a continuation of Csound check in which we introduced the creation of Csound parameters monitored by performance controls.
+Musical phrases were created from simple notes translated into Csound events in a straightforward manner.
+We now consider the creation of Csound scores based on sound-objects containing Csound instructions — which may be called "Csound objects".

-Csound objects contain a Csound score with specific tempo and duration.
-For instance, in object “e” shown above, the tempo (line “t” of the score) is 120 beats/min.
-The total duration is 2 beats, therefore 1000 ms. Beware that, to calculate the total duration of this sound-object, durations of ‘E3’ and ‘G3’ (0.667 sec) shouldn’t be added to those of ‘C3’ and ‘D3’, due to start dates.
+Csound objects contain a Csound score with a specific tempo and duration.
+For example, in object "e" shown above, the tempo (line "t" of the score) is 120 beats/min.
+The total duration is 2 beats, or 1000 ms. Note that to calculate the total duration of this sound-object, the durations of 'E3' and 'G3' (0.667 sec) shouldn't be added to those of 'C3' and 'D3', because of the start dates.

-The duration of a Csound object is independent on the one set by MIDI events which may coexist in the sound-object prototype.
+The duration of a Csound object is independent of the duration set by MIDI events that may coexist in the sound-object prototype.
 In most situations, note sequences and durations are identical in the MIDI stream and the Csound score.
 This makes it possible to play almost the same items via MIDI and Csound.
-Nonetheless, as we will see, Csound is open to controls inaccessible to MIDI.
+However, as we will see, Csound is open to controls that are not available in MIDI.

-Computations can easily be verified in reference to the Csound instruments file “‑cs.tryCsoundObjects” supplied in sample set bp3-ctests-main.zip — downloadable from GitHub along with Bol Processor BP3’s interface: php-frontend-master.zip.
-Items can be produced with grammar “‑gr.tryCsoundObjects” using alphabet “‑ho.tryCsoundObjects” associated with the sound-object prototypes file “‑mi.tryCsoundObjects”.
+Calculations can be easily verified against the C-sound instrument file "‑cs.tryCsoundObjects" provided in the example set bp3-ctests-main.zip — downloadable from GitHub along with the Bol Processor BP3 interface: php-frontend-master.zip.
+Items can be created with the grammar "‑gr.tryCsoundObjects" using the alphabet "‑ho.tryCsoundObjects" associated with the sound-object prototype file "‑mi.tryCsoundObjects".

-Let us start with sound-object “a” whose score is shown on the image.
-The score is given for a tempo of 120 beats/min, yielding a total duration of 2 beats ( = 1.5 + 0.5) or 1000 ms.
+Let us start with sound-object "a" whose score is shown in the picture.
+The score is given for a tempo of 120 beats per minute, giving a total duration of 2 beats ( = 1.5 + 0.5) or 1000 ms.

-The first event (note ‘F0’) is repeated 2 times with identical dates, a meaningless detail for verifying that Csound can handle this abnormal case.
+The first event (note 'F0') is repeated 2 times with identical timing, a meaningless detail to check that Csound can handle this abnormal case.

-Events i1 and i2, calling instruments 1 and 2, describe tonal positions in the octave point pitch-class format: octave number + semitones above C. We notice that “5.05” has been wrongly labelled ‘G5’.
-Yet this will have no incidence on the computation as Bol Processor will automatically fix it to ‘F1’.
-It will also rename notes as per the convention set in the settings: English, French or Indian.
+Events i1 and i2, calling instruments 1 and 2, describe tonal positions in the octave point pitch-class format: octave number + semitones above C. We notice that "5.05" has been mislabelled as 'G5'.
+This will have no effect on the computation, as the Bol Processor will automatically correct it to 'F1'.
+It will also rename notes according to the convention set in the settings: English, French or Indian.

-Changes of the diapason are taken care by BP3 when producing Csound scores, but this was not yet the case with BP2.
-The following examples have been produced with the standard ‘A4’ = 440 Hz, yielding identical results with BP2 and BP3.
-Refer to page Csound tuning in BP3 to examine different cases.
+Changes of the diapason are taken into account by BP3 when generating Csound scores, but this was not yet the case with BP2.
+The following examples have been produced with the default 'A4' = 440 Hz, giving identical results with BP2 and BP3.
+See the page Csound tuning in BP3 page to examine different cases.

-Producing object “a” at a tempo of 60 beats/min yields the following Csound score:
+Producing object "a" at a tempo of 60 beats per minute results in the following Csound score:

 a